 Why do we recommend a third party plugin for these SEO features?
-WordPress SEO especially is dedicated to SEO, and it does its job very well, better than we’re able to provide within the theme, as obviously we have to work on the whole theme and we can’t dedicate our whole time to one feature!
-Furthermore, if for whatever reason you decide to switch themes in the future, you can take your data with you if you use a plugin, otherwise it’s stuck to the theme and we want to make sure our customers always have that flexibility.
+WordPress SEO especially is dedicated to SEO, and it does its job very well!
+Furthermore, if for whatever reason you decide to switch themes in the future, you can take your data with you if you use a plugin.

 If you’re wondering about installing any other SEO plugins, it’s probably not worth doing.
 The code in any WPZOOM theme is solid stuff and does most of the “heavy lifting” for you; if you’re thinking about using a plugin that will make your content “easier for search engines to read”, don’t worry about it as we’ve got that covered for you.
 I should add that even if we didn’t, Google’s intelligent enough to be able to get to your content.

 In long, still yes, but it’s important to understand how Google decides whether your site is “fast” or not.
 The bit to get your head around here is that in order for Google to think your site is fast, it may not actually be fast.

 Google understands that factors like the speed of your internet connection, the power of your host and where you are in the world all affect the “real” speed of your site, and so measures the speed of your site in an environment where these factors are not such major players.